SOP-MINI/sop-site/content/sop1/lab/l0/index.en.md

 to a corresponding option starting with `gnu`, for instance `gnu17` instead of `c17`.
 {{< /hint >}}

+## Tasks preparing to laboratory

+{{< hint info >}}
+Introduction notes:

+- This tutorial is fairly easy and rather long, next ones will be harder and shorter
+- Quick look at this material will not suffice, you should compile and run all the programs, check how they work, read additional materials like man pages.
+As you read the material please do all the exercises and questions.
+At the end you will find sample task similar to the one you will do during the labs, please do it at home.
+- You will find additional information in yellow sections, questions and tasks in blue ones.
+Under the question you will find the answer, to see it you have to click.
+Please try to answer on you own before checking.
+- Full programs' codes are placed as attachments at the bottom of this page.
+- Codes, information and tasks are organized in logical sequence, in order to fully understand it you should follow this sequence.
+Sometimes former task makes context for the next one and it is harder to comprehend it without the study of previous parts.
+- Tasks assume that you can write C code at some basic level (you can use dynamic allocated memory, parse strings, and so on).
+If you feel confident with those operations, please consult with Programming 1 materials.
+- Most of the exercises require command line to practice, I usually assume that all the files are placed in the current working folder and that we do not need to add path parts to file names.
+- Quite often you will find $ sign placed before commands you should run in the shell, obviously you do not need to rewrite this sight to command line, I put it there to remind you that it is a command to execute.
+- What you learn and practice in this tutorial will be required for the next ones.
+If you have a problem with this material after the graded lab you can still ask for help.
+{{< /hint >}}

 ## Task 1 - stdout

 Goal: Write and compile (using make program) the simplest program to write on the standard output.